Download this guide to the difference between jaguar and leopard as a pdf.

 But while the leopard’s and the jaguar’s coats appear identical, there are noticeable differences in their rosette patterns.
 The jaguar’s rosettes have spots inside them, while the leopard’s rosettes are solid.
 The jaguar’s rosettes also tend to be much larger, while the leopard’s rosettes are smaller and spaced closer together.

-What about the Black Panther?
+What is a Black Panther?

 The term black panther is applied to both, leopards and jaguars, causing a great deal of confusion.
 A black panther is not a different type of a big cat, it is simply a black morph of either a leopard or a jaguar.